charles2gan/GDA-android-reversing-Tool/README.md

 # ˇ GDA(GJoy Dex Analysizer)

 GDA, a new Dalvik bytecode decompiler, is implemented in C++, which has the advantages of faster execution and lower memory&disk consumption and an stronger ability to decompiling the APK, DEX, ODEX, OAT files(supports JAR, CLASS and AAR files since 3.79).
 GDA is completely self-independent and works without Java VM and installation, so it works well in any newly installed windows system and virtual machine system without additional configuration.
-GDA Decompiler project started in 2013 and its first version 1.0 released in 2015 at [GDA website](www.gda.wiki:9090/index.php?language=en).
+GDA Decompiler project started in 2013 and its first version 1.0 released in 2015 at **[GDA website](http://www.gda.wiki:9090/index.php?language=en)**.

 GDA is also a powerful and fast reverse analysis platform.
 Which does not only supports the basic decompiling operation, but also many excellent functions like **Malicious behavior detection, Privacy leaking detection, Vulnerability detection, Path solving, Packer identification, Variable tracking analysis, Deobfuscation, Python& Java scripts, Device memory extraction, Data decryption and encryption** etc.